namuan/http-rider-docs/content/en/docs/how-tos/030_api_request_labelling.md

 ---
-title: "How to work with API request labelling"
+title: "How do you group API(s) using labels"
-linkTitle: "Group API(s) by labelling"
+linkTitle: "Group API(s) by labels"
 weight: 30
-description: >
-  How do you group multiple APIs using labels?
 ---